Loading...

 • Come in individual packs

-• No washing up needed
+• No washing up is needed

 Disadvantages of using disposable kids face masks: